BSCS2021/.github/profile/README.md

 # BSCS Section-B, Batch 2021-25 GitHub Organization

-Welcome to the official GitHub organization for BSCS Section-B, Batch 2021-25 at the University of Agriculture Faisalabad!
+Welcome to the GitHub organization for BSCS Section-B, Batch 2021-25 at the University of Agriculture Faisalabad!

 ## Purpose